Middleburg, Florida

 Middleburg is an unincorporated area and census-designated place (CDP) within Clay County in the U.S. state of Florida, located 26 mi southwest of downtown Jacksonville and 16 mi northwest of Green Cove Springs, the county seat of Clay County.
 As of the 2020 census, the population of Middleburg was 12,881, down from 13,008 at the 2010 census.
 It is part of the Jacksonville, Florida Metropolitan Statistical Area.

 It is home to Middleburg High School and to the Middleburg Historic District.

 Geography

-Middleburg is located northwest of the center of Clay County at (30.050783, -81.902013).
+Middleburg is located northwest of the center of Clay County.
 Florida State Road Blanding Boulevard leads northeast 13 mi to the Orange Park area and southwest 23 mi to Keystone Heights.

 According to the United States Census Bureau, the Middleburg CDP has a total area of 50.7 sqkm, all land.